 2) What is your budget you can work with?

 Buying a guitar is akin to making an investment in your musical development.
-It is important to ask yourself what would your budget is and what is the amount you are willing to spend.
+It is important to ask yourself what would your budget is and what amount you are willing to spend.
 For a total beginner, somewhere within the range of $200-300 would get you a decent electric guitar whereas a decent acoustic guitar would cost around $150.

 Once you have answers to these questions, let’s move on to selecting a guitar for your needs.